ophilbinbriscoe/unity-serializable-collections/README.md

 }
 ```

-Now you'll be ready to use the `IntegerQueue` collection in your scripts.
+Then you'd be ready to use the `IntegerQueue` collection in your scripts.
 For example:

 ```C#
 using UnityEngine;